-The shares in HORNBACH-Baumarkt-AG are also listed in the Prime Standard of the German Stock Exchange.
-Of around 31.8 million ordinary shares in the company, 76.4% are held by HORNBACH HOLDING AG, and 18.4% are owned by independent shareholders.
-Kingfisher plc held a stake of around 5.2% at the balance sheet date.
+HORNBACH-Baumarkt-AG is a publicly listed stock corporation.
+The ordinary shares in the company (ISIN DE0006084403) are listed on the German Stock Exchange and have been admitted to the subsection of the official market involving additional admissions obligations (the "Prime Standard").
+Of approximately 31.8 million ordinary shares in the company, 76.4% are held by HORNBACH HOLDING AG, while 18.4% are owned by independent shareholders.
+The British retail group Kingfisher plc held a stake of around 5.2% at the balance sheet date.